Skip to content

-The aim of the project is to create a youth-led planetary garden to grow food crops and learn about sustainable living in a community-based way, working within the planetary boundaries and respecting biodiversity.
+The aim of the project is to run a youth-led planetary garden to grow food crops and learn about sustainable living in a community-based way, working within the planetary boundaries and respecting biodiversity.
 Working together brings meaningfulness and hope in these changing times.
-The well-being of the mind and a deepening relationship with nature are also important objectives of the project, which will also be approached through a variety of art-based methods.
-During the project, a field station for multifaceted and multi-disciplinary sustainability work will be built on the site.
+The well-being of the mind and a deepening relationship with nature are also important objectives of the planetary garden filedstation, which is also approached through a variety of art-based methods.

 The idea of a planetary garden is that our entire planet should be cared for and protected like a garden.
 The concept, by French architect Gilles Clément, emphasises the human responsibility to maintain and protect the Earth’s ecosystems in a sustainable way, valuing diversity and minimising damage to species in an ecological food production.
 A planetary garden values multi-species coexistence.
 In a planetary garden, it is up to humans to learn to live in harmony (or perhaps more realistically, more harmoniously) with nature, to appreciate the ecosystem in all its diversity, and to act as gardeners and guardians.
 The guiding philosophy of the planetary garden is based on the principle of the “garden in motion”: do as much as possible for it and as little as possible against it.
 The ultimate goal of a planetary garden is to harness and support diversity and ensure the existence of the garden – and therefore the gardener.